Lucía, Lucía

-Lucía, Lucía, also known as La hija del caníbal, is a 2003 Mexican-Spanish film and the second by Antonio Serrano.
-The story is based on Spanish journalist Rosa Montero's novel of the same name (1997).
-The film stars Argentine actress Cecilia Roth, Mexican actor Kuno Becker, and Spanish actor Carlos Álvarez-Nóvoa.
-The cinematographer is Xavier Pérez Grobet.
+Lucía, Lucía (La hija del caníbal) is a 2003 crime comedy-drama film written and directed by Antonio Serrano, based on the 1997 novel La hija del caníbal by Rosa Montero.
+The film stars Cecilia Roth, Carlos Álvarez-Nóvoa and Kuno Becker.

 Plot

 Lucía, a children's book writer, is travelling to Brazil with her husband on vacation, when her husband disappears after going to the airport bathroom.
 She later learns that he was kidnapped by a group called the People Workers Party that wants 20 million pesos from her.
 Her husband frantically tells her to find the money in his aunt's safe deposit box.
 With the help of her neighbours, a Spanish Civil War veteran, and a young musician, Lucía sets out to find his kidnappers.
 She eventually discovers the truth about his disappearance after learning from the police that her husband is accused of being part of an elaborate embezzlement scam from within the Treasury Department of the government and may have possibly faked his kidnapping.